Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/Set-AzureADMSAdministrativeUnit.md

 PS C:\> Set-AzureADMSAdministrativeUnit -Id $adminUnit.Id -MembershipType "Dynamic" -MembershipRuleProcessingState "On" -MembershipRule '(user.country -eq "United States")'
 ```

-Given an existing administrative unit referenced by $adminUnit, sets the membership type to dynamic and creates a membership rule to include all users whose country is equal to United States.
+Given an existing administrative unit referenced by $adminUnit, sets the membership type to dynamic and creates a membership rule to include all users whose country or region is equal to United States.

 ## PARAMETERS